U.S. sanctions Ukrainian officials alleged to help Russia - NewsBreak

 U.S. sanctions Ukrainian officials alleged to help Russia

 The sanctions name parliamentarians Taras Kozak and Oleh Voloshyn and two former government officials.
-According to Treasury, all four have been intimately involved in disinformation efforts by Russia’s federal security service, known as the FSB.US, Russia dig in heels over Ukraine as tensions mount
+According to Treasury, all four have been intimately involved in disinformation efforts by Russia’s federal security service, known as the FSB

 The new sanctions were announced less than 24 hours after President Joe Biden said he thinks Moscow will newly invade Ukraine.
 He warned Russian President Vladimir Putin that his country would pay a “dear price” in lives lost and a possible restrictions in access to the global banking system if it does.